IN LOVING MEMORY OF

 Shirley’s legacy is one of unwavering love, faith, and dedication to family and community.
 Her memory will continue to inspire those who were fortunate enough to have known her, and her spirit will forever remain a gentle, guiding light.

-She was preceded in death by her parents; Lyndon and Iva Mae Sorrell, father-in-law and mother-in-law, Julius and Zelma Eickhorst, her two sons; Bill Eickhorst, Larry Eickhorst; one granddaughter Elizabeth Anne Eickhorst, and her brother-in-law George Pruett, sister-in-law, brother-in-law Wilda (Bill) Spencer, brother-in-law Jimmy Eickhorst..
+She was preceded in death by her parents, Lyndon and Iva Mae Sorrell; father-in-law and mother-in-law, Julius and Zelma Eickhorst; her two sons, Bill Eickhorst and Larry Eickhorst; her granddaughter, Elizabeth Anne Eickhorst; her sister and brother-in-law, Wilda and Bill Spencer; her brother-in-law, George Pruett; and brother-in-law, Jimmy Eickhorst.

 Shirley’s legacy is one of unwavering love, faith, and dedication to family and community.
 Her memory will continue to inspire those who were fortunate enough to have known her, and her spirit will forever remain a gentle, guiding light.